 When a person hovers over the icon in the grid, this text will appear to indicate what action will be taken.

-Using the configuration pictured above, the grid containing people from the data view now has a new icon for the new action.
+Using the configuration pictured above, the grid containing group members now has a new icon for the new action.

-Data View Grid With Custom Action Icon
+Group Viewer Grid With Custom Action Icon